 You must provide a license during the Veeam MP for VMware installation procedure.
 That is why, before you start the deployment, make sure you have obtained your license from Veeam Software.

 The VE Service keeps track of the number of remaining and used sockets for the monitored virtual infrastructure.
 The Veeam UI displays this information on the Dashboard tab.

 To view licensing information or update a license:

-- Open the Dashboard tab and click the license link located in the Current Status section.
+- In the Dashboard tab of the Veeam UI, click the license link located in the Current Status section.

 - The License window will be opened.
-Here you can view information about the license in use.
+This window displays information about the license in use.

 - To update the license, click Update.

-- In the Choose File window, browse to the new license file.
+- In the Choose File window, browse to a new license file.

-For further information on Veeam MP licensing, see FAQs on Veeam Management Pack for System Center.
+For more information on Veeam MP for Microsoft System Center licensing, see FAQs on Veeam Management Pack for Microsoft System Center.